HsuMonA/airbnb-clone-react-le-wagon/README.md

-# Getting Started with Create React App
+# Airbnb clone

+Airbnb clone done with React following the tutorial from Le Wagon.

+Here is the [link](https://www.youtube.com/watch?v=_ZTT9kw3PIE&list=PLkbmdtbypn7RjeQ7OOEkRAhcaaqX5oD69&index=24) for the tutorial.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).